 We no longer imagine hackathons as events organized by large companies, where the main attraction is the price for the first three placed teams.
 Their potential is much greater.
 We fell for it as a regular team activity, which opens the new year in GR.

 At the beginning, let's take a brief look at what a hackathon is all about.
 It is typically a "tech" activity where programmers, designers, projectors, graphic artists and the others meet in order to create a specific solution.
-It can be the creation of an application, campaign, solution that improves internal processes, etc.
+It can be the creation of a web or mobile application, campaign, solution that improves internal processes, etc.

 We see Hackathon as a great opportunity to give free play to creativity.
 Opportunity to try something outside the standard scope of work and test the discovered news that entice us to try and implement for us.
 It also opens up opportunities to create in a different team and with different people than we normally work with.

 We want to share with you the story of this year's Hackathon on the topic of AUTOMATION.
 Maybe you´ll find inspiration :-)

 Preparations precede two-day Hackathon.
 At the very beginning, there is the topic.
 It should reflect the current needs of the company and its employees.

 Simply - choose it the way that we can solve what is needed and at the same time it provides enough opportunities for everyone, regardless of platform, position or experience.

 We have chosen automation.
 It offers "projects" for everyone, from programmers to testers to management.